naledikhumalo/ClassicModels-Sales-Data-Analysis/README.md

 # ClassicModels Sales Data Analysis Project

-This project performs sales data analysis for **ClassicModels**, using SQL.
+This repository contains a project that performs sales data analysis for **ClassicModels**, using **SQL**.
 The project focuses on deriving insights related to sales performance by leveraging SQL techniques such as joins, aggregate functions, and data grouping.

 ## Project Overview